Urban Development Structure

 Objectives

-Consolidate the new urban development structure of the city, by defining the urban perimeter and identifying the areas of transformation,consolidation and conservation.
+Consolidate the urban development structure of the city, by defining the urban perimeter and identifying the areas of transformation,consolidation,conservation and expansion (if required).

 Results

-• A map of the new development structure of the city, including the urban area, rural area, urban expansion and the new urban perimeter
+• A map of the development structure of the city, including the urban area, rural area, and the new urban perimeter

-• A map of the areas of transformation, consolidation and conservation
+• A map of the strategic areas: transformation, consolidation, conservation and extension (if required).

 Description

 The urban development structure identifies the key features of the Strategic and Spatial Development Plan.
-This first consists of identifying the urban and rural area, the area for urban expansion, and the urban perimeter.
-Second, based on the defined structure, transformation, consolidation and conservation areas are identified, which define how the city areas should change in order to guide the future development of the city.
+This first steps consists in identifying strategic areas, such as transformation, consolidation, conservation and expansion, which define the how the city areas should change in order to guide the future development of the city.
+The second, consists in identifying the urban perimeter, which establishes the boundary of the city and distinguishes between urban and rural area.

 • Consolidation: in areas where the infrastructure capacity and the land occupation are balanced and/or there are no predictable or justifiable major changes in the current urban fabric and urban form.
 Some sectors from the consolidation areas have the potential to be densified.

 • Transformation: in areas where there is a mismatch between the infrastructure capacity and land occupation and/or where substantial changes in the current urban fabric and urban form are predicted.
-These can be both in urban areas or in expansion areas.
+These can be both in urban areas or in areas outside the urban perimeter.

 This activity is carried out by the technical team but can also be developed as a workshop in collaboration with the advisory committee.
 Otherwise, the results must be revised and validated by them.